What We Know: Family Separation And 'Zero Tolerance' At The Border

 Official photos and videos have shown only older boys at shelter facilities.

-HHS says there are specialized shelters for children under 13.
+The Department of Health and Human Services says there are specialized shelters for children under 13.
 No images from those shelters have been released, but authorities say new images and videos will be provided later this week.

 More than 10,000 migrant children, including children who crossed the border alone, are kept in ORR facilities.
 And existing facilities are filling up — the shelter Burnett visited was 95 percent full.

 Tent camps.
 A temporary facility has been set up in Tornillo, Texas, near El Paso.
-Little is known about the facility, and reporters have not been allowed outside, but KQED's John Sepulvado has seen the tent from outside.
+Little is known about the facility, and reporters have not been allowed inside, but KQED's John Sepulvado has seen the tent from outside.

 "It's a heavy-duty-grade white tent in the middle of a desert," he told NPR's Here & Now.
 "It's behind two chain-link fences and there's a dirt easement that's on top of it so you can't actually see into it from the American side.